 Taking a more physics-based approach, I could design an oddly asymmetrical 9-sided polyhedron whose geometry is carefully aligned (and thoroughly tested) so that the odds of rolling digit d is proportional to log(1+1/d).
-It'd be hard to manufacture to within the desired tolerances, and hard to use because in all liklihood there would be few or no parallel opposite faces, and there'd be no easy way to see which side is "facing up".
+It'd be hard to manufacture to within the desired tolerances, and hard to use because in all likelihood there would be few or no parallel opposite faces, so there'd be no easy way to see which side is facing up.

 Munafo's Benford-Significand Dice

 Let's stick to the familiar design constraints of two 6-sided dice.
 There are 36 possibilities, and all are equally likely.
 The two dice can be different, to make all 36 cases distinguishable if we want, but no tricks (magnets, holographic ink, nanobots...) are allowed.
 What's the best way to label two dice so that they give a digit from 1 to 9 with a Benford-like distribution, and are really easy to use?